scythe-io/purple-team-exercise-framework/PTEFv3.md

 # Roles and Responsibilities

-Successful Purple Team Exercises require the active planning and participation of a wide range of stakeholders throughout the phases of the Purple Team Exercise: (1) Cyber Threat Intelligence, (2) Preparation, (3) Exercise Execution and (4) Lessons Learned.
+Successful Purple Team Exercises require the active planning and participation of a wide range of stakeholders throughout the phases of the Purple Team Exercise: (1) Planning, (2) Cyber Threat Intelligence, (3) Exercise Execution and (4) Lessons Learned.
 The below table has an example of Roles and Responsibilities for a Purple Team Exercise.

 Please note that not all organizations or exercises require all these stakeholders.
 Purple Team Exercises can leverage internal and/or external teams.
 For example, an organization may not have an internal Cyber Threat Intelligence team or they may outsource the SOC to a managed security provider.
 These organizations can still leverage the efficiencies and benefits of a Purple Team Program.